Grecosmico/l-picola-nongaussian-pdf/README.md

 Greco Peña
 PhD candidate in Cosmology
 Universidad de Valparaíso
+greco.pena@postgrado.uv.cl

 ---

 ## Acknowledgements

-This work was developed in collaboration with Prof. Graeme Candlish, whose guidance and discussions were essential for the development of this project.
+I would like to thank Prof. Graeme Candlish for his guidance, discussions, and contributions to the development of this project.

 Original L-PICOLA code:
 - Cullan Howlett